Kota Bharu Kelantan, Malaysia Travel Guide

 Search for opportunities to share your own culture while respecting others'.

-Apply waste reduction habits learned during travel to your daily life.
+Apply waste reduction habits learned while traveling to your daily life.

-Conserve water and power usage, inspired by area customs.
+Be mindful of water and energy usage, inspired by area customs.

 Contribute to local conservation initiatives or eco-tourism efforts.